Lo Chung-mau: Early career and professorship

+Lo staunchly opposed the Umbrella Movement of 2014, calling the occupying protests "cancerous", causing serious disruptions to the daily lives.

+In November 2016, he was appointed Hospital Chief Executive at the University of Hong Kong–Shenzhen Hospital, serving until 2022 when he was appointed by the new Chief Executive John Lee as the inaugural Secretary for Health.

 Secretary of Health

 COVID-19

 Lo said, in February 2022, that living with COVID would be "going to hell together".
 In May 2022, he said that living with COVID would result in "we will all die together."

 In July 2022, Lo confirmed that Hong Kong would continue to adhere to China's zero-Covid policy.
 He also rejected calls for quarantine-free travel and rejected living with COVID-19.
 Lo also said it would be unreasonable to have a fully-open border with mainland China or the rest of the world.
 Lo also said that other countries' COVID-19 policies could not be used for Hong Kong, stating "Many government policies cannot solely rely on foreign theories and practices.
 We also have to consider Hong Kong's situation including age, population, vaccination rates, and the capacity of the healthcare system."

 On 10 July 2022, Lo announced on a television show that government authorities hoped to implement real-name registration to the LeaveHomeSafe app as soon as possible; 4 days later, Sun Dong said there were no plans for his department to implement the changes.

 On 3 August 2022, Lo said that despite quarantine, the border was "open" with mainland China, stating "Many people say we have half-given up, or given up, opening up the border with the mainland.
 I have to emphasise that we would not give up.
 The border is always open, and the question is how we can improve the quota and quarantine measures."
 In contrast, John Lee said that the administration has been trying to "open the border normally" with mainland China.

 On 13 August 2022, Lo admitted that the previously-mandated seven days of hotel quarantine had failed to meet the government's expectations and came at a high cost.

 On 26 August 2022, Lo suggested that the government may introduce further restrictions in response to COVID-19, stating "I hope the public will stay cautious ... and minimise large-scale gatherings ... otherwise, the government may have no choice but to tighten other social-distancing measures."
 Lo also said that further opening up of the city currently was "not a realistic option at this point".
 Lo also rejected Western-style COVID-19 policies, and also rejected "lying flat" as a response to COVID-19.